top of page

 Understanding that meniscus injuries can increase the likelihood of developing knee osteoarthritis is crucial.
 While knee osteoarthritis may not be life-threatening, it can significantly impact a person's quality of life.

-Anatomy & Biomechanics
+Anatomy & Biomechanics of Meniscus Injuries

-Each knee contains two menisci - a lateral meniscus and a medial meniscus.
-Both have a concave shape on top and a flat bottom, forming a wedge shape.
-They are thick on the outside and thin on the inside (almost paper-thin), which helps prevent the thigh bone (femur) from slipping off the shinbone (tibia).
+Each knee has a lateral and medial meniscus with a concave top and flat bottom, forming a wedge shape.
+They are thick on the outside and thin on the inside, preventing the thigh bone (femur) from slipping off the shinbone (tibia).
+These menisci are positioned between the femoral condyles and the tibial plateau, providing stability and even weight distribution.

-The medial meniscus is more securely attached than the more mobile lateral meniscus.
-This firmer attachment may contribute to the higher incidence of medial meniscus injuries than lateral meniscus injuries (15).
+The medial meniscus is more securely attached than the more mobile lateral meniscus, contributing to the higher incidence of medial meniscus injuries.
+The knee bones are coated with smooth cartilage, enabling gliding, reducing friction, and allowing for freedom of movement.

 Meniscus Motion